bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And that's where I came up with this forwarding idea, where you take such a script you want to forward this to as the staging area, and then leave everything else the same.
 The recovery path just stays there, doesn't get changed.
 But everything else gets the trigger path gets changed.
-And then from there, once AJ read that, he went and went even further with kind of making this forwarding script more even further composable resulting in kind of this, T love tap leaf update, verify like mechanism, which is pretty nice.
+And then from there, once AJ read that, he went and went even further with kind of making this forwarding script more even further composable resulting in kind of this, T love tapleaf update, verify like mechanism, which is pretty nice.
-Yeah.
-Too.
-We called it flu at the time forward leap update, but, then it became backer named to
+We called it `FLU` at the time - `FORWARD_LEAF_UPDATE.

-James O'Beirne: 00:19:17

-COVID.

-Greg Sanders: 00:19:17

-Yeah.
-I've COVID up up five G to.
-That is now what we call opvault right so the vault part is the part it's kind of putting this value into the staging area with this forwarded script
+That is now what we call `OP_VAULT`.
+The vault part is the part it's kind of putting this value into the staging area with this forwarded script.

 James O'Beirne: 00:19:32

-So like Greg was saying the composability got a lot better and the way that that kind of manifests is when I presented the original proposal, Luke Jr. on the mailing list piped in and he was like, hey, you know, okay, this is all right.
-But what if I want to say lock my coins up in a vault and then instead of, triggering a withdrawal to certain outputs, what if I just want to delegate the coins to a new key?
+So like Greg was saying the composability got a lot better and the way that that kind of manifests is when I presented the original proposal, Luke Jr. on the mailing list piped in and he was like, "hey, okay, this is all right, but what if I want to say lock my coins up in a vault and then instead of, triggering a withdrawal to certain outputs, what if I just want to delegate the coins to a new key?".
 And the new proposal actually like facilitates that use case because instead of necessarily like locking in use of say, CTV or any particular like triggering process, it actually allows the wallet designer to specify that triggering process as the script template that gets this update verify thing.

 Rijndael: 00:20:25